Mena High School: Academics

-Fine arts
+Extra Curriculars & Fine Arts

-Students may participate in various musical and performing arts including: band (e.g., concert band, jazz band), choir (e.g., a cappella, barbershop quartet, beautyshop quartet) and theater (e.g., competitive speech, drama, stagecraft).
-Students may participate in Art Club.
-The high school conducts on and off campus performances including at Mena's Ouachita Little Theatre.
+Students may participate in various musical and performing arts including band (concert band, jazz band), choir and theater (drama, stagecraft) The high school conducts on-campus performances at Mena's Ouachita Little Theatre, and on campus performances in the Performing Arts Center.

 Athletics

-The Mena High School mascot is the Bearcat with the school colors of red and black.
+The Mena High School mascot is the bearcat with the school colors of red and black.

-For the 2012–14 seasons, the Mena Bearcats participate in the 4A Classification within the 4A Region 4 Conference as sanctioned by the Arkansas Activities Association with student-athletes competing in football, volleyball, baseball, basketball (boys/girls), cross country (boys/girls), bowling (boys/girls), cheer, golf (boys/girls), soccer (boys/girls), softball, tennis (boys/girls), track and field (boys/girls).
+For the 2012–14 seasons, the Mena Bearcats participate in the 4A Classification within the 4A Region 4 Conference as sanctioned by the Arkansas Activities Association with student-athletes competing in football, volleyball, baseball, basketball (boys/girls), cross country (boys/girls), golf (boys/girls), soccer (boys/girls), softball, tennis (boys/girls), track and field (boys/girls).